 Never.
 It was all totally unplanned.
 After the music videos became hits, my friend Prashant Chaddha was very confident that he could launch me as an actor.
 Music is in my blood.
 I have taken training from my father.

-There has been talk of a problem between Salman and
+There has been talk of a problem between Salman and you.

 It's rubbish.
 We have always kept in touch.
 I met Salman during the Nagpur show and we performed together.
 He called me to the Partner trial last week.
 In fact after Aap Ka Suroor released he called me the next day, wished me and said the film was doing good business.